How to Deal With Apathy in a Relationship: 5 Steps to Follow

 Have an open and direct conversation with your partner where you both identify apathy and speak about how it is impacting your romantic relationship and hurting you both.

-Try to do this in a way that does not feel threatening to your partner.
+Try to do this in a way that does not threaten your partner.

 Related Reading: How to Communicate Your Needs in a Relationship?